 Silent Hall of Fame is unique.
 It is the only place where we actively work to bring the names and legacy of formerly illustrious, but unrewarded with proper recognition silent stars back from oblivion and strive to bring them belated fame and respect.
 We also fight for your right, the right of the public, to see silent masterpieces that have been kept in hidden vaults for far too long.

 To protect our independence and our nonprofit status we do not post commercial advertisements on the pages of our website.
 Our only support comes from tax-deductible contributions from users like you.
-If every satisfied visitor of our site donates $20, we will be able to move forward successfully with our mission.
+If every satisfied visitor of our site donates what he or she can afford, we will be able to move forward successfully with our mission.

 If Silent Hall of Fame provides good value to you, if you like the free movies, the film reviews and the photos of our stars, if you wish recognition for your favorite silent personality and if you believe in free access to hidden classic treasures, please take a moment to send us your financial support and keep this website online and ad-free.
 Please help us forget fundraising and get back to work.